-At February 15, 2020, our worldwide antiviral patent portfolio included:
+At February 15, 2021, our worldwide antiviral patent portfolio included:

-- 81 patents or patent applications that we own or have in-licensed from academic institutions, related to brincidofovir, and other antivirals, which represented a decrease over the number of patents in our patent portfolio at the end of fiscal year 2018; - This includes 54 US and foreign exclusively and jointly owned patents and 27 US and foreign applications related to brincidofovir, and other antivirals.
-Granted European and Eurasian patents are counted as one patent and have been validated throughout Europe and Eurasia; - Three jointly-owned patents and 3 jointly-owned patent applications related to our agreement with UM regarding our proprietary Chemical Library; and

-One international patent application owned exclusively by Chimerix directed to a morphic form of a compound from the Chemical Library.
+- 74 patents or patent applications that we own or have in-licensed from academic institutions, related to brincidofovir, and other antivirals, which represented a decrease over the number of patents in our patent portfolio at the end of fiscal year 2019; - This includes 53 US and foreign exclusively and jointly owned patents and 21 US and foreign applications related to brincidofovir, and other antivirals.
+Granted European and Eurasian patents are counted as one patent and have been validated throughout Europe and Eurasia; - Four jointly-owned patents and two jointly-owned patent applications related to our agreement with UM regarding our proprietary Chemical Library; and - One US and one European patent application exclusively owned by Chimerix directed to a morphic form of a compound from the Chemical Library.

 In 2015, U.S. Patent No. 8,962,829 covering a method of synthesis and the commercial morphic form of brincidofovir was issued to Chimerix.
-With the addition of this patent, composition of matter coverage for brincidofovir in the U.S. is expected to extend to October 2034.
+With the addition of this patent, composition of matter coverage for brincidofovir in the U.S. is expected to extend to October 2034, excluding any additional term from patent term adjustments or patent term extensions.